The Real Thing

 How does sending a message to space actually work?

 Cosmic Echo encodes your personal message into binary and transmits it as a radio signal at 1420 MHz — the hydrogen line, the most universally significant frequency in radio astronomy.
-The signal is broadcast from a parabolic dish antenna at Station 1 in Northern Finland, aimed at the astronomical destination you choose.
+The signal is broadcast from a parabolic dish antenna at Station 1 in the Northern Hemisphere, aimed at the astronomical destination you choose.

 Once transmitted, your message travels at the speed of light — 299,792 kilometers per second.
 That's fast enough to circle the Earth 7.5 times in a single second.
 Within 1.3 seconds, your message passes the Moon.
 Within 8 minutes, it passes the Sun.
 Within a few hours, it's beyond Mars.
 And it never stops.